 Child Centered Design - The Process Behind Our Products

 The design of Child1st teaching resources is strongly rooted in the Child.
 We believe in looking at the Child first (1st) when designing materials to use in teaching them.
 What follows below is a faithful representation of the process I went through as I designed our resources.
 It was a meticulous and painstaking process that yielded amazing results.
-Please also refer to our page “Evidence Base” for several studies with student groups.
+Please also refer to our page “Formal Research” for several studies with student groups.

 PROBLEM →In 1990 I began to question why some bright students fail.
 Graduate school gave me the opportunity to formally research the problem and search for answers.
 I wanted to understand my students’ roadblocks to learning and uncover solutions.
 I began to understand the learning child in more depth, but I still needed to learn how to bridge the gap between theory and the learning child.